|The Penalties listed above apply even for a first offense!

 the accident cases if defendant was charged with a violation of R.S.
 39:4-50 (DWI) and/or if violation occurs within 1000 feet of school property or school

 crossing zone, construction or safe corridor zone.
 H. Scott Aalsberg, Esq., P.C.
-Main office address: 39 Milltown Road, East Brunswick, N.J.
+Main office address: G-10 Brier Hill Court, East Brunswick, N.J.
 08816.
-Please

-consult the New Jersey Code of Criminal Justice and Motor Vehicle Laws for complete details on all fines and penalties for leaving the scene of an accident
+Please consult the New Jersey Code of Criminal Justice and Motor Vehicle Laws for complete details on all fines and penalties for leaving the scene of an

-in NJ as the penalties listed in this website are for informational purposes only.
-Past performance is not indicative of future performance and each case is
+accident in NJ as the penalties listed in this website are for informational purposes only.
+Past performance is not indicative of future performance and each

 Understanding the Law:

-New Jersey has both a motor vehicle charge of leaving the scene of an accident and a criminal offense of leaving the scene of an
+New Jersey has both a motor vehicle charge of leaving the scene of an accident and a criminal charge for leaving the scene of an

-Generally starts as criminal complaint (aka green sheet) but can start as a ticket if the police are not aware of the extent of any victims
+2C:12-1.1.
+The Criminal charge generally starts as criminal complaint, but can start as a ticket if the police are not aware of the extent

 |Helping Clients Get Not Guilty